adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0- A script that changes current user to "betty"
 1- A script that prints the effective name of current user 'whoami'.
+2- A script that prints all the groups the current user is part of.